Do Cockroaches Pose a Danger to South Carolina Residents?

 Yes.
 They can be very dangerous.
 But they aren't always dangerous.
 It depends on where they've been and what they've been exposed to.
 But, if someone tells you that people eat cockroaches in some countries and that they wouldn't be able to do that if cockroaches were dangerous, tell them that those are farm-raised roaches.
 Wild cockroaches are drawn to filth and get into some disgusting places.
 This behavior makes them a serious threat for bacterial exposure, pathogens, parasites and allergens.

 If you live in our South Carolina service area, let the Original Bugman Pest Elimination, Inc. properly take care of those harmful pests.
 Our QualityPro Certified team is recognized as one of the best in the industry.
 Don't settle for anything less.
+To get started, contact us to schedule a cockroach control appointment!

 Recent Blog Posts